nans/Magestudy/README.md

 magestudy:set_product_price
 magestudy:set_product_title

+Also check create new customer fom frontend and sign in.

 ### CustomerAttribute
-Shows how add new customer attribute to grid and form.
+Shows how add new customer attribute to grid and create/edit form.

 License
 ----